 A common problem that arose with this mode of payment was the problem of the machine not having enough change.
 Many customers would have to try a different machine in case they did not have the exact amount of money.

 This is perhaps the oldest mode of payment used by vending machines.
 The customer just needs to drop a currency coin in the socket and the machine will dispense the product.
-This mode is still used by Gumball Vending Machines as well as Sanitary Napkin Dispensers.
+This model is still used by Gumball Vending Machines as well as Sanitary Napkin Dispensers.

 In some stores/businesses, there are vending machines that take cash and dispense a special coin that would be used for the purchase of a different good or service.